Guac Camera Troubleshooting

 WhatToKnow-UnableToChangeVideoSettingsInEvent.png

-• Movie Shooting Mode is set to auto exposure
+• Movie Shooting Mode is not set to Manual Exposure

 Back to top